Carl Benjamin Boyer: Personal life and death

+Legacy

-In 1978, Boyer's widow, the former Marjorie Duncan Nice, a professor of history, established the Carl B. Boyer Memorial Prize, to be awarded annually to a Columbia University non US citizen undergraduate for the best essay on a scientific or mathematical topic.
+In 1978, Boyer's widow established the Carl B. Boyer Memorial Prize, to be awarded annually to an undergraduate at Columbia University who was not an American citizen for the best essay on a scientific or mathematical topic.

+According to Morris Kline, Boyer played an instrumental role in establishing the history of mathematics as a worthwhile branch of study at a time when it was largely ignored in mainstream academic circles.